 A syllabus communicates what students should expect to learn, what they're going to be reading and writing and when, what work is required for the course, how they're going to be evaluated, and where to find the support they need to effectively participate in the course.
 Syllabi are also one mechanism for communicating important information about University policies, legal obligations and resources and can further serve as vehicles to disseminate information about departments and programs.

 We have divided these syllabus guidelines into required and optional elements; described each; provided a syllabi checklist for quick reference as well as the standard university-wide policy and legal statements that can be cut and pasted into syllabi.
-Sample syllabi and templates, one in traditional style for paper handout and the other in a more innovative style for online us, will be available soon on the Courses page.
-Basic CAS templates for the current semester are also posted on the Center for Teaching Excellence (CTE) Faculty Lounge site.
+Sample syllabi and templates, one in traditional style for paper handout and the other in a more innovative style for online, will be available soon on the Courses page.
+Basic CAS templates for the current semester are also on the syllabus templates page.

 - Basic information about the course